-All Committees conducted internally facilitated reviews of their effectiveness during the reporting period.
+3.16 All Committees conducted internally facilitated reviews of their effectiveness during the reporting period.
 The key recommendations arising from those reviews were as follows:

+- Risk, Assurance and Audit Committee the Committee followed the National

+Audit Office recommended process to

+assess its effectiveness, which

+comprised of Members responding to a

+questionnaire on key matters pertaining

+to its remit.
+The results from this review

+demonstrated that the Committee was

+effectively meeting the required

+standards.
+The Committee agreed areas

+of focus to progress in 2024/25 as

+follows:

-- Risk, Assurance & Audit Committee the Committee followed the National Audit Office recommended process to assess its effectiveness, which comprised of Members responding to a questionnaire on key matters pertaining to its remit.
-The results from this review demonstrated that the Committee was effectively meeting the required standards.
-The Committee agreed areas of focus to progress in 2024/25 as follows: - Conduct a skills mapping exercise of Committee Members to identify any areas of strength or weaknesses - Introduce a report on financial near misses, to include in the Legal Compliance Report - Provide trend data on the Committee 0 effectiveness evaluation going forward, by comparing results year-on-year - Consider whether external evaluation would be appropriate for the next effectiveness review - Nominations & Remuneration Committee the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion.
-The Committee agreed areas of focus to progress in 2024/25 as follows: - Conduct a skills mapping exercise of Board Members to identify any areas of strength and weakness
+- Conduct a skills mapping exercise of Committee Members to identify any areas of strength or weaknesses

+- Introduce a report on financial near misses, to include in the Legal Compliance Report

+- Provide trend data on the Committee effectiveness evaluation going forward, by comparing results year-on-year

+- Consider whether external evaluation would be appropriate for the next effectiveness review - Nominations and Remuneration Committee the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion.
+The Committee agreed areas of focus to progress in 2024/25 as follows: - Conduct a skills mapping exercise of Board Members to identify any areas of strength and weakness - Consider appointing a Corporate Officer's appointed NED to the Committee - Schedule an annual item on the Committee's Forward Look to review succession planning - Schedule an annual item with the Board to ensure continual reminders on Directors Duties under the Companies Act 2006

-- Consider appointing a Corporate Officer's appointed NED to the Committee - Schedule an annual item on the Committee's Forward Look to review succession planning - Schedule an annual item with the Board to ensure continual reminders on Directors Duties under the Companies Act 2006 - Finance Committee the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion. - Given the revised frequency of the Finance Committee meetings, it was agreed that quarterly financial reports should continue to be submitted to the Board in 2024/25. - Health, Safety, Wellbeing & Sustainability Committee the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion.
-The Committee agreed areas of focus to progress in 2024/25 as follows: - Notwithstanding the regular reporting which takes place to the DA Board, a new Health & Safety dashboard compliance report should be produced for the Committee to assist in its monitoring of Health & Safety assurance.
+- Finance Committee the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion. - Given the revised frequency of the Finance Committee meetings, it was agreed that quarterly financial reports should continue to be submitted to the Board in 2024/25. - Health, Safety, Wellbeing and Sustainability Committee - the Committee held an open discussion on its effectiveness based on a series of open questions to prompt discussion.
+The Committee agreed areas of focus to progress in 2024/25 as follows: - Notwithstanding the regular reporting which takes place to the DA Board, a new Health and Safety dashboard compliance report should be produced for the Committee to assist in its monitoring of Health and Safety assurance.

-Board Composition, Skills & Experience Review
+Board Composition, Skills and Experience Review

-As recommended in the effectiveness reviews above, a skills 3.22 and experience survey of Board Members was conducted Additionally, the Corporate Officers (via the Client Team) during the reporting period.
-This exercise involved Board have established a Programme Delivery Agreement Group Members assessing themselves against a series of metrics (PDAG) for the purpose of collaboration between the in order to provide an evaluation of their skills and Delivery Authority and Client Team, and reviewing experience.
-This activity supports the Board in progress made by the Delivery Authority against the assessing the effectiveness of its overall composition. key Programme milestones.

-The outcome of this review demonstrated that the Board has an appropriate balance and breadth of skills and experience, with no specific areas of concern identified.
-There were some areas of experience where the overall average score of Board Members was lower (such as experience in Building Heritage and Data & Digital).
+- 3.17 As recommended in the effectiveness reviews above, a skills and experience survey of Board Members was conducted during the reporting period.
+This exercise involved Board Members assessing themselves against a series of metrics in order to provide an evaluation of their skills and experience.
+This activity supports the Board in assessing the effectiveness of its overall composition. - 3.18 The outcome of this review demonstrated that the Board has an appropriate balance and breadth of skills and experience, with no specific areas of concern identified.
+There were some areas of experience where the overall average score of Board Members was lower (such as experience in Building Heritage and Data and Digital).
 However, in both of these areas, there is a Board Member with extensive specific experience, and so a lower overall average score was not deemed a concern.